 Another heart test called a heart catheterization will be necessary if the echocardiogram is not completely clear about the heart problem or if additional abnormalities are present that may affect how the surgeon would fix the defect.
 During this procedure, catheters (thin plastic tubes) are placed into the large blood vessels located in the groin area and gently guided into the heart.
 Contrast or "dye" is then put into the heart so x-ray pictures can be taken.
 Pressure measurements and oxygen levels are also obtained.
 It is more involved then the echocardiogram but is considered very safe.
 The babies are sedated and given pain medicines during the test.
 The results are most often available on the same day.

-Care and services for patients with this problem are provided in the Congenital Heart and Cardiovascular Surgery clinics at the University of Michigan Health C.S.
+Care and services for patients with TGA are provided in the Congenital Heart and Cardiovascular Surgery clinics at the University of Michigan Health C.S.
 Mott Children’s Hospital.
 For more information on our programs and services, or to make an appointment, please call 734-764-5176.

 How is TGA treated?

 A heart operation will be necessary to correct the defect.
 While waiting for surgery, a medicine called prostaglandin may be used to keep the ductus arteriosus open and allow for better mixing of red and blue blood.
 A procedure called a balloon atrial septostomy may be needed to increase mixing of red and blue blood inside the heart and prevent complications of severe cyanosis.
 This procedure is done during a heart catheterization.
 A thin plastic tube or catheter is placed into a large vein in the baby's groin.
 This catheter is then passed into the right atrium and across the small hole in the wall between the right and left atrium.
 Once the catheter is in the left atrium a balloon is expanded and pulled back through the hole into the right atrium making the hole bigger.
 This allows more mixing of the red and blue blood and higher oxygen levels while the baby awaits surgery.